 |November 4||New England Charm||view|

 |November 9||Spirit of Peru||view|

 *Menus are subject to change.
 Once available, drafts are provided (prior to the finalized menus) to give an idea of the students' dinner concept.

-- The cocktail reception will be seated.
+- The cocktail reception will no longer be seated.

 - Guests do not need to bring printed tickets.